MalloZup/galaxy-ci/git/README.md

-## gitbot.rb
+## generic

-This is the most generic script.
+This dir contains the most generic script that will run the opensource code

 ## PRod dir